Healing Guide

 Arena Sets and Mythics

 • Grand Rejuvenation (Master/DSA restoration staff): This arena staff gives extra resources to your group when you cast Grand Healing (or a morph of it).
-Best general-use arena set for healers
+Best general-use arena weapon for healers

 • Mender’s Ward (Blackrose restoration staff): This arena staff provides Major Vitality for extra healing to the one individual you’ve warded with Steadfast Ward (or a morph of it).
 Excellent for specific fights where one person needs a lot of healing, e.g. for tomb healing in Sunspire trial